fkarg/fkarg.github.io/_posts/2020-01-24-zero-to-one.md

 The main question being: Having built something really awesome, will people (be able to) buy it?
 For that, you should make it apparent on _how_ someone can buy your product, and make that as easy as possible.
 People do not like being sold, keep that in mind.
+People tend to buy feelings, not products, even if it is the 'feeling' of being rational.
 For that, you should build something good enough that people want to buy it - as soon as they hear about it.
 It really is hard to make sales look easy.

 Start small.
-Get a couple of references fast - do not try to sell hundreds, and hundreds only.
+Get a couple of references first - do not try to sell to the big ones only.
+They will not want anything from you, since you do not have any references yet.
 Start out with getting people and companies interested, starting small, and offer bigger packs along the way, the more references you have.
-Still, continue selling the smaller ones as well.
+Start small, then scale, in sales as well.

 Marketing is something big companies are pretty proud of - do not try to compete with them, you will lose.
 Utterly.
+Their montlhy marketing budget is bigger than what your revenue should be in three years - do not even think about it.

-Still, you need to get _one_ distribution channel right.
+You only need to get _one_ distribution channel right.

 > everybody sells.
 Look around, if you do not see any salespeople, you are the salesperson.